 Customer effort matters.
 Make it easy.
 Consumers want companies that simplify their lives.
 With the majority of consumers (55%) currently using two or more channels to attain issue resolution, customers are working harder to get resolution.
 When companies address a customer’s needs on that customer’s channel of choice, they don’t just earn sales, they earn referrals and loyalty.

 Investment in timely issue resolution always pays off.
 Time is a customer’s most precious commodity.
 Longer wait times force them to toggle between channels more quickly than ever before, increasing the number of contacts, adding to the customer’s effort and driving business expense.

 Social media and texting are growing channels for customer service.
 Engage with your customers!
 Companies have an opportunity to establish a brand voice, provide timely response and hear the concerns and perspectives of their customers in real-time.
 Companies are missing this opportunity with minimal monitoring and low response rates.
 About 20% of consumers never even receive a response when they contact a company by social media or text message.
 If you are not engaging on all of these critical channels, you are likely losing business or increasing your costs as customers navigate to your other channels.

 There is no downside.
 With over 80% of consumers saying they contact customer service every year, the door is wide open for companies to get better acquainted with their customers, build connections, relationships, trust, and longevity.
 More than three-quarters (77%) of consumers expect great customer service as part of their purchase and reward those who provide it with sales, referrals and brand loyalty.

-To learn more about how to optimize your omni-channel customer service experience, download The Northridge Group’s State of Customer Service Experience 2016 report here.
+To learn more about how to optimize your omni-channel customer service experience, download the latest State of Customer Service Experience Report here.